 The Bush Administration, in its FY2002 budget proposal, requested the identical level of funding for the Telecommunications Loans program as was appropriated in FY2001 (\$75 million in hardship loan authority, \$300 million in Treasury-rate loans, and \$120 million for guaranteed loans).
 However, the FY2002 budget proposal requested no federal funding for the Rural Telephone Bank, in order to "continue the progression of the RTB toward becoming a private bank."
 The FY2002 Agriculture Appropriations bill (P.L.
-107-76) appropriated the same level as requested by the Administration for the RTB.
-Identical to the FY2002 request, the Administration's FY2003 budget proposal requests \$75 million in hardship loan authority, \$300 million in Treasury-rate loans, \$120 million for guaranteed loans, and no federal funding for the Rural Telephone Bank.
+107-76) appropriated the same level as requested by the Administration for the Telecommunications Loan program, and a loan level of \$175 million for the RTB.

-36 See, for example: Department of Agriculture, Rural Utilities Service, General Policies, Types of Loans, Loan Requirements - Telecommunications Program, Final Rule, Federal Register, Vol. 65, no. 175, September 8, 2000, p.
+&lt;sup>37 See, for example: Department of Agriculture, Rural Utilities Service, General Policies, Types of Loans, Loan Requirements - Telecommunications Program, Final Rule, Federal Register, Vol. 65, no. 175, September 8, 2000, p.
 54399.